KILTprotocol/docs/docs/participate/03_treasury_proposal.md

 ## DID Sign

 The proposed document MUST be DID signed.
-This requires a DID that MUST be assoicated with the proposal, therefore, it requires the proposer to have a DID.
+This requires a DID that MUST be associated with the proposal.
+Therefore, it requires the proposer to have a DID.
-The signature provides integrity and accountability of the submitter, which can give more confidence to the community and council.
+The signature provides integrity and accountability for the submitter, which can give more confidence to the community and council.

 The DID Signature should be done via [DIDSign](https://didsign.io/) a dApp which is built on KILT.
-The DIDSign doesn't have a database nor does it store any data by the user.
+The DIDSign doesn't have a database, nor store any data by the user.
 The following guide provides a how to create a signature using a DID with DIDSign.

 Once the document has been signed and a link can be added to the proposal so others can verify.
 This MUST include the document and signature.
-The method of storing the document and the signature can veriey, however, we recommend using IPFS or equivelant such as Crust.
+The method of storing the document and the signature can vary, however, we recommend using IPFS or an equivelant such as Crust.
-The document can be retrieved easily can verified by anyone with a DID.
+The document can be retrieved easily can be verified by anyone with a DID.

 Please include how to verify and download the necessary documents.
 The following is an example done by BOTLabs GmbH.